PaoloMazzon/Astro/docs/classes/Audio.md

 valid after the audio stops playing, meaning you generally shouldn't update `Audio` instances that don't repeat.

-> 📝 If you are just playing a sound once or just don't care, you don't need
+{: .note }
-> to store the `Audio` instance.
+If you are just playing a sound once or just don't care, you don't need to store the `Audio` instance.

 ### update
 `update(loop, left_volume, right_volume)`